 On the other hand, Xcel’s Time of Use rates can be a great option for EV owners.
 Electricity cost for off-peak periods is only 3 ¢/kW.h, though on-peak periods range from 16.5 ¢/kW.h (winter) to 20 ¢/kW.h (summer).
 The off-peak period is from 9 p.m. to 9 a.m. daily, as well as during every weekend day and the six major holidays.
 We have been the TOU rates (and charging our EV only during off-peak periods) for the past six months, and our electric bill is 27% less than it would have been under the Xcel standard rates.

-Chris Meier almost 8 years ago
+Chris Meier over 8 years ago

 I agree with many of the commenters above.
 I am not so concerned with the specific technical implementation, I think the main issue is unreasonable cost to us for a benefit to Xcel.
 TOD is a non starter, I have an electric range/oven and air conditioner and am on saver switch.
 I will not wait until 9pm to start making a dinner in the oven for Xcel's benefit.
 What is my incentive to join the EV rate, pay thousands so that I don't increase Xcel's afternoon load when I return from work or errands?
 I would save just a dime or a quarter per day.
 On savers switch I save by allowing Xcel to throttle my A/C. Why isn't there a similar program where Xcel can reduce or increase my EV charge rate to better balance demand to supply?
 I am aware that others are working on this technology, and not just for EV; electric water heating for example.
 Please form an EV panel from the commenters listed here to advise on replacement programs or adjustments to existing programs.

-Chris Meier almost 8 years ago
+Chris Meier over 8 years ago

 The EV schedule customer charge per month of $5 seems high, when only $5 of electricity is purchased per month at the $0.033 rate.
 Effective rate to switch to EV schedule is then 6.6c per kwh, hardly a bargain after laying out thousands to switch.
 Again, where is the incentive for EV owner/customer to help out Xcel?